 WILLIAMS DEACON'S BANK LIMITED

-Inc view of existing conditions, and in place of his usual annual address, the following statement has been circulated by Mr. G. P. Dewhurst, chairman of Williams Deacon's Bank, Limited, to the shareholders of the bank in advance off the annual general meeting held on January 29th, 1942.
+IN view of existing conditions, and in place of his usual annual address, the following statement has been circulated by Mr. G. P. Dewhurst, Chairman of Williams Deacon's Bank, Limited, to the shareholders at the bank in advance of the annual general meeting held on January 23rd, 1941

 From the report you will see that Colonel Six Edward Johnson- Ferguson, who succeeded his father as a director of the bank in 19°6, has decided not to seek re-election at this time, finding that fresh duties in connection with the war make attendances here increasingly difficult.
 To fill the vacancy thus caused we have invited Mr. Harold Slaney Kershaw to a seat on he board, and I should like in your name to offer Mr Kershaw a very hearty welcome, feeling confident that his wide experience and knowledge of affairs will be of the utmost value to the bank.